theupdateframework/taps/tap13.md

 For these repositories, the owner of a delegated targets role needs a mechanism to ensure that their users can define and pin keys.

-To allow for these untrusted repositories, we propose adding namespaces to TUF repositories.
-That is, if Alice and Bob both use repository X and ask for package foo, they may get different results based on their trusted namespaces.
+To allow for safer use of these untrusted repositories, we propose adding namespaces to TUF repositories which enable explicit trust decisions.
+In This mode, if Alice and Bob both use repository X and ask for package foo, they may get different results based on their trusted namespaces.
-This proposal enables clients to restrict the targets they consume to filtered views of the repository.
+In summary; this proposal enables clients to restrict the targets they consume to filtered views of the repository.

 These different views could be defined by either different users on the repository, made available by the repository administrator, or be created by